 Pichon Comtesse – amazing in every aspect, delicious fruit, ripe tannin, complex and focused.
 Stunning balance and length.
 97+p.
 This wine was overshadowed by a mile or more of other wines tasted.

 Batailley – also well-equipped wine here with loads of fresh fruit and tannin.
 Meaty finish.
 93p.
 Grand Puy Ducasse – much oak but also a lot of fruit, concentrated and long.
 93p.
 Lynch Bages – fresh, splendid acidity, modern style with a lot of oak.
 93p.
-Lynch Moussas – just fine, delicate fruit and tannin supported elegantly by tannin, aromatic and well-made.
+Lynch Moussas – fine, delicate fruit and tannin supported elegantly by tannin, aromatic, and well-made.
 More precise than ever.
 93p.

 Clerc Milon – fine concentration and complexity, obvious acidity here, aromatic fruit well-supported by tannin.
 92+p.
-D'Armailhac and Haut Bages Liberal - delicate and fruity nose, blackcurrants and blueberries, fresh and with splendid acidity, well-integrated on the palate with complexity and long aftertaste.
+D'Armailhac and Haut Bages Liberal - delicate and fruity nose, blackcurrants and blueberries, fresh and splendid acidity, well-integrated on the palate with complexity and long aftertaste.
 Splendid effort.
 92-93p.

 St.Estephe